-This is a partial list of some events/webinars which may be qualifying for PD hours.
+This partial list of upcoming events/webinars may qualify for PD hours.
 It is the responsibility of the NSIA member to ensure their qualifications are met yearly.
-If you have any other resources to share which are missing from this calendar, please email: email@example.com
+If you have additional resources to share, please email: firstname.lastname@example.org